 The first way in which I have been able to do this was by determining a play on words in relation to the synopsis to form the title of the film.
 From this as a group for our products that contained audio, we were able to link them through the sound effects of clattering keys.
 As this sparks connotations of the idea of being lock in.
 This audio track is featured on both our trailer and radio advertisement for the film ‘Locked Away’.
 The reason in which we developed this was because we were fully aware from the start that not all of our products would be able to be visually linked.
 To further our synergistic relationship between our products that contained audio we also developed a soundtrack which would act as the enigma building music within our trailer and radio advertisement.

 Independently as well I felt that in order to link our radio advertisement with the rest of the campaign was important.
-So essentially I developed a script for it which mentioned both the possible magazine brands which members of the group were likely to use and a communal website address.
+So essentially I developed a script for it which mentioned both the possible magazine brands which members of the group were l

 Another way in which a synergistic relationship has been built for my visual texts is simply the title of the film occurring on each one.
 Working in the same way is this idea that I have used a catch phrase from the voice over script ‘someone must pay’.
 Audience members will associate that catch phrase with my trailer for the film ‘Locked Away’ and fundamentally be drawn to go and see it at the cinema.